In this article

 • Personal gym membership

-Simplify your
+Simplify your expense management with Ramp

 Are reimbursements taxable income?

-Generally, properly accounted reimbursements are not considered taxable income to the recipient.
+Generally, properly accounted reimbursements are not considered taxable income for the recipient.
 When a company provides reimbursement to an employee for a legitimate business cost, this compensation is generally not considered part of the employee's taxable earnings, provided there's an organized protocol in place and the employee submits the necessary proof or records in a timely fashion.
 However, it's always advisable to consult with a tax specialist or check IRS guidelines pertinent to your region.

 How do you account for reimbursable expenses?